The Slide Show/ Neckerchief Slides

 - You can also make miniature weather rock slides.

-I'm sure there is a limit on what you can do to make a
+I'm sure there is a limit on what you can do to make a slide, but

-some even have little plastic things that help hold the neckerchief up!
-I hope that these ideas give you a starting point for your
+even have little plastic things that help hold the neckerchief up!
+I

-own ideas.
-Patrick Driscoll PDris1995@aol.com CM
+Patrick Driscoll PDris1995@aol.com CM P244

-P244 & 699, Alamo Area Council, San Antonio, Texas Return to Table of
+& 699, Alamo Area Council, San Antonio, Texas Return to Table of

 Contents